Preman24/Carbon_Climate/README.md

 | **Sector**                                        | The sector of the policy                                       |
 | **Policy Objective**                              | The objective of the policy                                    |
 | **Policy Description**                            | A detailed description of the policy                           |

----

-Feel free to modify any part of this description to better fit your needs!